s6juncheng/ggpval/cran-comments.md

 * win-builder (devel and release)

 ## R CMD check results
-There were no ERRORs, WARNINGs or NOTEs.
+There were no ERRORs or WARNINGs.

+There is one false positive NOTE:
+* checking CRAN incoming feasibility ...
+NOTE
+Maintainer: ‘Jun Cheng <s6juncheng@gmail.com>’

+New submission

+Possibly mis-spelled words in DESCRIPTION: ggplot (3:46)

 ## Downstream dependencies
 There are currently no downstream dependencies for this package.